 - 4 Ingredients.
 Seriously, that is it.
-No hard to find or expensive ingredients needed, just four ones you probably have in your pantry right now.
+No hard-to-find or expensive ingredients are needed, just four ones you probably have in your pantry right now.

 - Crispy, crunchy, and perfect with milk!
 This is NOT the cereal that becomes soggy once you add milk to it.
 It remains perfectly crunchy throughout and naturally sweetens the milk!

 - Easy to customize.
 This cereal forms a fabulous base and so easy to customize.
 You can add your favorite nuts, seeds, or flavor extracts to change up the flavors.